Digivorix/ForestTextAdventure/README.md

 # Precompiled Binaries
 Precompiled binaries are available from the **Releases** section.

+# Web Build
+A playable web build is available at https://davisdigitalgames.com/ForestTextAdventure/

 # Project Files
 The included project files are for FlashDevelop/HaxeDevelop version 5.3.3.